puleri/Lilypad-Client/README.md

 the notes resource.
 At this point with a minimum viable project came testing and fixing functionality of user-resource (notes) security.
 Finally came some basic styling and addition of show/hide functionality-- allowing users to see more relevant information on the screen.
+When creating the front end I A-B'd some example code I had created before, but ultimately hit a stride that amounted to a faster development process than previous projects.

 ## Future development
 In future iterations of the client, I would like users to be able to view notes index upon log-in and